-- GHS classification of the substance/mixture and any national or regional information. - GHS label elements, including precautionary statements.
-(Hazard symbols may be provided as a graphical reproduction of the symbols in black and white or the name of the symbol e.g. flame, skull and crossbones.) - Other hazards which do not result in classification (e.g. dust explosion hazard) or are not covered by the GHS.
+- GHS classification of the substance/mixture and any national or regional information.
+This is not very clear.
+Couldn't we rephrase and split this point in 2 points like this: - GHS classification of the substance/mixture - Any other national or regional classification - GHS label elements, including precautionary statements.
+(Hazard symbols may be provided as a graphical reproduction of the symbols in black and white or the name of the symbol e.g. flame, skull and crossbones.)(We propose to delete this parenthesis.
+The explanation is given below). - Other hazards which do not result in classification (e.g. dust explosion hazard) or are not covered by the GHS.